vicky200514/qt-app/Meshapp.md

   * Windows: download and run the `.msi` installer.
   * Debian / Ubuntu: download the `.deb` package and install it with apt or your package          manager.
   * Linux AppImage: download the `.AppImage`, make it executable, and run it.
-4. After Download Install the MessApp in your System.
+4. After Download, Install the MessApp in your System.

 # 3. Setup for MessApp
 1. Open the MessApp